Dynflow/dynflow/doc/pages/source/documentation/index.md

 ### Error handling

-If there is an error risen in **planning** phase, the error is recorded in the Action persistence and it bubbles up in `World#trigger` method which was used to trigger the action leading to this error.
-If you compare it to errors raised during `run` and `finalize` phase, there's the major difference: Those are never bubbling up in `trigger` because they are running in executor not in triggering Thread, they are just stored in Action persistence.
+If there is an error risen in **planning** phase, the error is recorded and persisted and it bubbles up in `World#trigger` method which was used to trigger the action leading to this error.
+If you compare it to errors raised during `run` and `finalize` phase, there's the major difference: Those never bubble up in `trigger` because they are running in executor not in triggering Thread, they are just recorded and persisted.

 If there is an error in **running** phase, the execution pauses.
 You can inspect the error in [console](#console).
 The error may be intermittent or you may fix the problem manually.
 After